PlumpMath/SmartPromise/README.md

   - bower install
   - npm start

-  If there are some questions, don't hesitate and email me! ankarenkosergey@gmail.com
+  If there are some questions, don't be hesitated and email me! ankarenkosergey@gmail.com